Trading success doesn't mean "going for broke," or searching for the next big thing. It's more like pacing yourself at the hippest restaurant in town.

 Investing is also about digestion.
 And pacing.
 Have you ever spent days—weeks, even—researching a stock?
-Analyzing the financial data, the reports, the charts, searching for news, looking for the next Apple or Google before it hits $600 a share?
+Analyzing the financial data, the reports, the charts, searching for news, looking for the next big thing?
 Maybe you’re so convinced you’ve found a winner, so confident it’s a superior opportunity, that you sink a lot of dollars into it.
 And should the stock price rise, great.
 But what if it goes south?

-The idea is that one big trade does not a big trader make.
-“Big” can simply mean someone who makes money trading.
+The idea here is that one big trade does not a big trader make.
+“Big” isn’t necessarily about whether a trader has a large account or a small account, but rather, “do the trading strategies work?”
 It could be $500 a month or $50,000 a year.
 But if trying to make a big chunk of profit in one big trade isn’t smart, what is?

 One potential path is placing a lot of small trades in liquid products that have a better than 50/50 chance of making money, and using a trading strategy that doesn’t require days or weeks of analysis.
-The goal is to create enough small profits, and manage them smartly to create a profitable portfolio over time.
+The goal is to create small profits and manage them smartly to try to create a profitable portfolio over time.

 Using our food analogy, let’s start by finding the trading equivalent of a great restaurant.
 That would be a list of actively traded stocks and options, hopefully with narrow bid/ask spreads.
-With these, it’s more likely to execute limit orders at a price that keeps slippage at a minimum.
-The less a stock or option is actively traded, the harder it is to get a good execution price.
+With liquidity, you’re more likely to execute limit orders at a price that keeps slippage at a minimum.
+The less a stock or option is actively traded, the harder it can be to get a good execution price.

 Not every stock and index on the list has options with tight bid/ask spreads.
 But looking at options whose prices trade in 0.01 increments is a good place to start.
 Doing this gives you an idea of some of the range of stocks whose options you might consider trading.

 Now, on to the expensive menu.
 Just like you can scan a great menu and find just the dishes you love, you want to quickly identify strategies that have a higher probability of making money.
-Whether your outlook on a stock is bullish, bearish, or neutral, there’s usually a strategy that might be a tastier trade than just buying or shorting the stock.
-That usually means options strategies like short puts, covered calls, short verticals, and iron condors that have greater than 50% probability of success.
-You can use the tools on the thinkorswim platform like the Trade page and the Analyze page to explore these approaches.
-(For more on probability, see “How to find greater than 50/50,” below.)
+Whether your outlook on a stock is bullish, bearish, or neutral, there’s usually a strategy that might be a more appealing trade than just buying or shorting the stock.
+Options strategies like short puts, covered calls, short verticals, and iron condors may have a greater than 50% probability of success.

 2. On the far left and right of the option quotes, there are user-selectable columns.
 You might see “Last X” or “Net Change” as column headings by default.
-If you click on the column heading, you’ll open up a menu of a list of data available for the columns.
+If you click on the column heading, you’ll open up a menu of data available for the columns.

-Now that’s not to say you won’t get wiped out with a series of smaller trades as you could with a few larger trades, but smaller potential losses on many trades can keep you at the dinner table longer.
-Instead of doing 10 contracts each on five trades, for example, do say, two contracts each on 25 trades.
-And keep the amount of capital used on each trade to a small percentage of your overall account.
+Now that’s not to say you can’t get wiped out with a series of smaller trades as you could with a few larger trades, but smaller potential losses on many trades can keep you at the dinner table longer.
+Instead of doing 10 contracts each on five trades, for example, you might try two contracts each on 25 trades.
+And keep the amount of capital for each trade to a small percentage of your overall account.
 (Just keep in mind that that many small trades will eat up funds via commissions and fees as well.)

 Just like enjoying every bite of a nice dinner, manage your winning trades strategically.
-Consider taking smaller, more frequent profits when they present themselves, rather than waiting for bigger profits that might not ever come.
+Consider taking smaller, more frequent profits when they present themselves, rather than waiting for bigger profits that might never come.
 A very broad target may be taking 50% of the max possible profit if and when it’s available.
-Of course you have to factor in the additional transaction costs.
-But by potentially realizing more and smaller profits, you may sometimes reduce the number of times a winning trade turns into a loser.
+Of course, you have to factor in the additional transaction costs.
+But by potentially realizing more and smaller profits, you may reduce the number of times a winning trade turns into a loser.

 for thinkMoney ®